corrode/corrode.github.io/content/blog/simple/index.md

 It can be tempting to use all of these fine, sharp tools you have at your disposal.
 But sharp tools they are.
-To master Rust is to say "no" to these tools more often than you say "yes".
+To master Rust is to say "no" to these tools more often than you say "yes."

 You might see an optimization opportunity but time and again, I see people make that optimization without prior validation.
 Measure first, optimize later.